Bacelarella dracula

-Bacelarella dracula is a species of jumping spider in the genus Bacelarella that lives in Ivory Coast and Nigeria.
+Bacelarella dracula is a species of jumping spider in the genus Bacelarella that lives in Ghana, Guinea, Ivory Coast and Nigeria.
 It was first described in 2001 by Tamás Szűts and Rudy Jocqué based on a holotype found near Appouasso.
-The spider is medium-sized with a plain dark brown carapace that has a length between 2.3 and 3.0 mm and a mottled abdomen that is between 2.3 and 2.8 mm long.
+The spider is medium-sized with a plain dark brown carapace (front part of the spider) that has a length between 2.3 and 3.0 mm and, behind its carapace, a mottled abdomen that is between 2.3 and 2.8 mm long.
 The female is larger than the male.
-The male has a prominent tooth, which gives the species its name, recalling the fictional Count Dracula.
-The male also has a distinctive long prong that extends from the palpal bulb and a long embolus that curves so far that it nearly ends at its start.
-The female can be distinguished by its epigyne, and particularly the tight coil at the end of the copulatory openings.
+The male has a prominent tooth, which gives the species its name, that recalls the fictional Count Dracula.
+This feature distinguishes the species from others in the genus, as does its copulatory organs.
+The male has a distinctive long prong that extends from its palpal bulb, which is situated at the end of its pedipalps, and a long embolus that curves so far that it nearly ends at where it starts.
+The female can be distinguished by its epigyne, the external visible part of its copulatory organs, and particularly the tight coil at the end of its copulatory openings.

-Taxonomy
+Taxonomy and etymology

-Bacelarella dracula was first described by Tamás Szűts and Rudy Jocqué in 2001.
-It was allocated to the genus Bacelarella, which itself had been first raised by Lucien Beland and Jacques Millot in 1941.
+Bacelarella dracula is a species of jumping spider, a member of the family Salticidae, that was first described by the arachnologists Tamás Szűts and Rudy Jocqué in 2001.
+They allocated it to the genus Bacelarella, which itself had been first circumscribed by Lucien Berland and Jacques Millot in 1941.
 The genus is named in honour of the Portuguese arachnologist Amélia Vaz Duarte Bacelar.
 The species is named after the character of Count Dracula from the eponymous novel by Bram Stoker.
 In 2008, the genus was allocated to a clade named the Bacelarella group based on DNA sequencing.
-This was then refined into a subtribe of the tribe Aelurillini in the clade Saltafresia.
+This was then refined into part of a subtribe of the tribe Aelurillini, in the clade Saltafresia, named Thiratoscirtina.
+Jerzy Prószyński allocated the genus to a group of genera called Thiratoscirtines.
+The holotype is stored in the Royal Museum for Central Africa in Tervuren.